MatveiT/Computations-on-algebraic-structures-1/README.md

   - The file 'usage.js' shows how to use the code from 'script.js'
   - The file 'results.js' defined the eight expressions $e_1, ..., e_8$ and uses 'script.js' to obtain the wanted system of expressions.

-  To obtain the results just execute the file 'results.js' with the command line in the folder './script-for-node/'.
+  To obtain the results, first uncomment the relevant lines in the file 'results.js', then execute it in the folder './script-for-node/', using the command line as follows.
   ```
   node results.js
   ```
-**2.1.3) Execution in a Jupyter Notebook**

-  For Jupyter Notebook users, the most interactive way:
-  By using Jupyter Notebook, you can execute and play with the code in an interactive way and observe the obtained outputs on each step.
-This is certainly the most efficient way to investigate the code, but it requires some installation on your computer.
-You should have installed **Node.js**, **Jupyter Notebook** (with Anaconda) and a **JavaScript kernel for Jupyter** (it makes the link between Jupyter Notebook and Node).
-After that you can just play with the 'Jupyter-Notebook.ipynb' file.

-#### 2.2) How to use
+#### 2.2) How the system of equations is obtained

-Once you can execute the code, here is how to use it by adding new lines of code in the right place:
+Once it is clear how to execute the code, here is a short explanation of the part that leads to the system of equations in question.
+This code is found in the following place:

-- With (2.1.1): In the end of the text document './online-execution/JScode.txt'
+- with (2.1.1): at the end of the text document './online-execution/JScode.txt';
-- With (2.1.2): In the file './script-for-node/results.js'
+- with (2.1.2): in the file './script-for-node/results.js'.
-- With (2.1.3): In the end of the Jupyter Notebook

 First, you have to define `k` the unit on the field $K$.
 ```
 const k = new Field('1');
 ```
-Then, define `a1`, `a2` and `a3` as the tree element $b$, $b'$ and $b''$ that acts on $A$.
+Then, define `a1`, `a2` and `a3` as the three elements $b$, $b'$ and $b''$ that act on $A$.
 ```
 const a1 = new Action(1), a2 = new Action(2), a3 = new Action(3);
 ```